kris2475/AgriPV/Convergence of OPVs and Spectral Intelligence in AgriPV.md

 This unique trait allows researchers to design **semi-transparent solar cells** that both:

 1. Generate electricity
-2. Optimize the light spectrum transmitted to crops beneath
+2. Optimise the light spectrum transmitted to crops beneath

-This dual role enables simultaneous **energy generation** and **crop yield optimization**.
+This dual role enables simultaneous **energy generation** and **crop yield optimisation**.

 ---